promo-zero-headerHong Kong incorporation

 Process step-by-step to obtain a certificate of good standing in the Cayman Islands

-• File a request with the Registrar of Companies: Your registered agent (or authorized principal) submits an application via the Cayman Business Portal (CBP) or the e‑Gov corporate administration portal.
+• File a request with the Registrar of Companies: Your registered agent (or authorized principal) submits an application via the Cayman Business Portal (CBP) or for corporate service providers, the CORIS portal.

 • Ensure company records are current: All annual returns must be filed, government fees paid, and beneficial ownership and Cayman economic substance filings submitted if applicable.